 Monitor the plant every day as it progresses through these new changes.
 Once you've noticed yellowing fan leaves, followed by darkened hairs, you have reached the end of your journey.
 Based on these two indicators, you can imprecisely pinpoint the perfect time to harvest.

 But what if you want to take your harvest to peak potency?
 With the right grow room tool, an LED magnifying loupe, you'll have a microscopic view of cannabinoid development within the trichomes.

 Trichome Color Development Predicts Ideal Time to Harvest Cannabis

 Catching peak potency requires a grasp of trichome development.
 Trichomes are the microscopic glands that coat the outside of the cannabis flower.
 To the naked human eye, it appears like a coating of crystals.
 With a jeweller's loupe or magnifying glass, trichomes appear like small mushroom shapes or the pin on a Google map.

 Trichome color predicts THC potency.
 As you reach the end of the flower cycle, start inspecting buds daily.
 Using your handy jewellers' loupe, you'll be able to see the color of the trichomes.

 Trichomes begin life as clear and transparent.
 The plant has already produced some cannabinoids and terpenes within these crystal clear glands, but it is nowhere near the levels most cultivators want.
-The trichomes will likely contain mostly precursor cannabinoids, like CBN, which are non-intoxicating.
-If you want THC-rich buds, clear trichomes indicate your plants need more time.
+The trichomes will likely contain mostly precursor cannabinoids, like THCA, which are non-intoxicating.
+If you want THC-rich buds you'll have to wait until the clear trichomes turn milky.